open-resources/dash_curriculum/_sources/part2/chapter8.md

 ## 8.2.6 Scatter Charts with `px.scatter`

-Next to line charts, a scatter plots is arguably the second most used chart type out in the wild.
 The only thing you have to do to drop the lines in our first figures and show markers only, is to replace the `px.line()` call with `px.scatter()` and otherwise use the same arguments.

 [![enter image description here][17]][17]